The original do-it-yourself travel guide to Europe SM

 Chapter 24 of

-The Complete Travelers Handbook
+HOW TO EUROPE: The Complete Travelers Handbook

 John Bermont

-After the big shopping spree you must get your goods home from Europe.
+How to get your goods home from Europe.

-There are several ways of getting your new purchases from over there to your terra firma.
+There are several ways of getting your new purchases from way over there to your terra firma.
 It depends on what you bought and where.
 You can bring them on the plane as checked or carry-on luggage, use air freight, let the store ship them for you, use regular mail or parcel post from a post office, or use an air express service.
 If you have a ton of stuff contact a moving company.

 For big items a freight forwarder is in order.
 Pack them yourself and drive them to the pier.
 For a house full let a moving company pack and move your goods door to door.